frog357/Zilliqa-Vanity/README.md

 # ZilliqaVanity
-Generate Vanity Addresses for the Zilliqa Network https://www.github.com/frog357/zilliqa-vanity/
+Generate Vanity Addresses for Zilliqa Using Python https://www.github.com/frog357/zilliqa-vanity/

 This is work based on Vanity-Cosmos found here: